ryanhulke/StudyWire/README.md

 # Study Wire
 The ultimate study tool.

-- automatically create flashcards from your notes or from your online textbook (pdf)
+- automatically create flashcards from your notes, your online textbook (pdf), or a custom prompt
 - your flashcard schedule is handled for you (similar to Anki)
 - all you have to do is open the app for a few minutes every day you can trust that the knowledge will be uploaded to your brain!